qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Ways of interior mutability:

 - `Cell<T>`.
 It's suitable for simple copy-able types like integer.
 In the previous contagious borrow example, if the `total_score` is replaced with `Cell<u32>` then mutating it doesn't need mutable borrow of parent thus avoid the issue. `Cell<T>` only supports replacing the whole `T` at once, and doesn't support getting a mutable borrow.
 - `RefCell<T>`, suitable for data structure that does incremental mutation, in single-threaded cases.
 It has internal counters tracking how many immutable borrow and mutable borrow currently exist.
 If it detects violation of mutable borrow exclusiveness, `.borrow()` or `.borrow_mut()` will panic.It can cause crash if there is nested borrow that involves mutation.
 - `Mutex<T>` `RwLock<T>`, for locking in multi-threaded case.
 Its functionality is similar to `RefCell`.
 Note that unnecessary locking can cost performance, and has risk of deadlock.
 It's not recommended to overuse `Arc<Mutex<T>>` just because it can satisfy the borrow checker.
 - [`QCell<T>`](https://docs.rs/qcell/latest/qcell/).
 Elaborated below.
+- Atomic types such as `AtomicU32`
+- `UnsafeCell<T>`
+- Lazily-initialized `OnceCell<T>`
+- ......

 They are usually used inside reference counting (`Arc<...>`, `Rc<...>`).